aristanetworks/cloudvision-go/ops/ansible/README.md

 ansible-playbook cluster.yml -l localhost -i inventories/dev/hosts
 ```

+## Generate certificates for a cluster:

+The script `gen-certs.sh` can be used to generate etcd2 and k8s certificates for a new cluster.
+It will skip the certs creation if certs are already present.
+The certificates are encrypted so they can be committed to the repo.

 ## Init a new cluster

 A new cluster initialization needs to go through some one time initialization actions.